Clinical

 Which add to use?

 If you want to apply a single add, then most PAL studies have used a +1.50 or +2.00 Add, and the bifocal study I've described used a +1.50 Add.
 In practice, though, I prescribe an add based on their presentation.
 In children with esophoria and/or accommodative lag, for example, we need to manage their binocular vision as well as think about the best myopia management strategy.
 Individualising the add is important for optometric management and visual comfort, and could be responsible for the difference between what's measured in research and what we observe in practice.
-You'll learn a lot more about how to do this in the next portal, which has a strong focus on binocular vision assessment and prescribing, including flow charts for prescribing adds based on esophoria and accommodative lag.

-What about the novel myopia controlling lenses?
+What about the new myopia control spectacle lenses?

 Read more on spectacle lenses for myopia control